Thousands of Indians flee Kashmir after security advisory

 Islamabad denies the Indian accusation, saying it provides only diplomatic and moral support to the separatist movement.

-The advisory has left the fleeing tourists and pilgrims disappointed.
-Kashmir touts itself as a "Paradise on Earth", with Dal Lake - a favourite destination centuries ago for Mughal emperors escaping the summer heat of India's plains - and its famous houseboats, mountains and glaciers a major attraction.
+Kashmir touts itself as a "Paradise on Earth."
+Dal Lake - a favorite destination centuries ago for Mughal emperors escaping the summer heat of India's plains - and its famous houseboats, mountains and glaciers is a major attraction.

-Prabakar Iyer, 45, had travelled to Srinagar from the southern Indian city of Bengaluru on Thursday with his family for a 10-day holiday, but they returned on Friday night.
+Prabakar Iyer, 45, had traveled to Srinagar from the southern Indian city of Bengaluru on Thursday with his family for a 10-day holiday, but they left on Friday night.

 "I was staying in a houseboat on Dal Lake when the advisory was issued.
 I fail to understand why we are being asked to leave.
 Everything is normal here," he said.